There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) analyse the major contours of Western medical theories and practices; (2) assess the impact of disease on human behaviour in past societies; (3) assess the influence of medical practice and concepts of health on human behaviour in past societies; (4) critically analyse a wide range of historic source materials; (5) critically analyse a wide range of modern commentaries and readings on medical and disease history; (6) construct a logical argument with relevant documentation; (7) express ideas in clear, cogent and correct English in both written and oral forms; and (8) work collaboratively to arrive at questions and conclusions about the period.
+Students are able to (1) analyse the major historical contours of pandemics, plagues and Western medical theories and practices; (2) assess the impact of pandemics, plagues and major diseases on human behaviour in past societies; (3) assess the influence of medical practice and concepts of health on patterns of infection and human behaviour in past societies; (4) critically analyse a wide range of historic source materials; (5) critically analyse a wide range of modern commentaries and readings on pandemics, plagues and disease history; (6) construct a logical argument with relevant documentation; (7) express ideas in clear, cogent and correct English in both written and oral forms; and (8) work collaboratively to arrive at questions and conclusions about previous eras and future disease threats.

-- Indicative assessments in this unit are as follows: (1) workshop preparation and participation; (2) critique of historical texts; and (3) examination.
+Indicative assessments in this unit are as follows: (1) workshop preparation and participation; (2) critique of historical texts on pandemics; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)